 An Applicant may include its indirect costs in its budget calculation.
 (See the Nonprofit Fair Compensation Act of 2020, DC Act 23-565 [effective March 2021]) This may be done through use of a cost rate.
-In budget backup materials the Applicant should identify the basis for the calculation, addressing one of the following bases that District law permits it to choose:
+In budget backup materials the Applicant should note the basis for the calculation is 10% of the grant's direct costs (based on SAMHSA Notice of Award, 6H79TI085728-01M002).